openactive/data-model-validator/CONTRIBUTING.md

 **OR**

 * Set `this.targetFields` to an object map of the fields you are targeting in each model, or a string `'*''` wildcard.
 Setting the property to `null` means that the rule will be applied once to the whole model.
-If you target a model, you **MUST** implement `validateField`.
+If you target a model, you **MUST** implement `validateFieldAsync`.

-Generally speaking, you **SHOULD NOT** implement both `validateModel` and `validateField` in the same rule.
+Generally speaking, you **SHOULD NOT** implement both `validateModel` and `validateFieldAsync` in the same rule.

 There is a lot of flexibility in the way that you can target rules.